iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 7
 ```

-we're going to use the convention of writing the expression and the result,
+We're going to use the convention of writing the expression and the result,
 separated with `;=>`.
 For an example:

 ```{.clojure}